OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_5103.rst

 - `Make some improvements in onehook CLI <https://github.com/OpenNebula/one/issues/4203>`__.
 - `Support hot disk resize in vCenter <https://github.com/OpenNebula/one/issues/1542>`__.
 - `Fix wrong usage data monitoring for CEPH <https://github.com/OpenNebula/one/issues/4249>`__.
+- `Add button to enable or disable an input in Sunstone <https://github.com/OpenNebula/one/issues/4276>`__.

 The following issues has been solved in 5.10.3: